John-Otago/PhD-Plus/README.md

 - **Incerto** (NN Taleb, 2019/2021, Random House) || *You’ve read **Antifragile** as recommended in 6.1?
 Good.
 Now go and read the rest of the collection.
 Again, you don't need to agree with the author on everything, but think about the points he has raised.*

-- **Principles: Life & Work** (R Dalio, 2017, Simon & Schuster) || *You may find only parts of the book useful—read it anyway if you haven’t.
+- **Principles: Life & Work** (R Dalio, 2017, Simon & Schuster) || *You may find this book only partially useful—read it anyway if you haven’t.
 This title is followed by two other books by the same author if you are interested.*

 - **The 7 Habits of Highly Effective People, 30th anniversary edition.** (SR Covey, [1989] 2020, Free Press, of Simon & Schuster) || I assume most people have read this old classic--please do read it if you haven't.